Unlock exclusive benefits and discounted prices as a Health Klinix member. Find out more.

 Malaria is a disease spread to humans through the bites of mosquitoes.
 If you get malaria you can be very sick and may well require hospital treatment if it’s one of the more serious forms.
 So how do you get infected?
 Well, the Anopheles species of mosquito is the culprit.
 It's only the female mosquitoes that bite!
 When it takes a blood meal at night that's when you catch the infection.
 You should be aware of the symptoms and signs of malaria as it’s serious and potentially life-threatening but, if malaria treatment is taken early, it’s very effective.
 You're at risk of malaria in most of the tropical regions of the world but most cases occur in Sub Saharan Africa.
-In 2021 there were 247 million malaria cases with an estimated 619,000 deaths.
+In 2022 there were approximately 249 million malaria cases with an estimated 608,000 deaths.
 90% of these cases and 92% of malaria deaths are in Africa.

 Malaria, what is it?